Photography Pricing 2018

 Generally for fine art, I would decide on a per-inch rate.
 Cover your costs, plus creative fee.
 For example, $2 per square inch.
 In this example: an 8×10 is $160.
 Set your rate and you always know the price based on size.
 If you wish, you can certainly give a discount with volume.

 If it’s just digital images, you can set the value based on the largest size the image creates at 300DPI.
 Yes, it can be blown up to any size, however, this gives you a framework to work from.

 If you have a pricing question, place it in the comments below or ask on Twitter – @roshsillars

 Last Bit of Photography Pricing Advice

-You will not win every bid.
-There are always photographers who charge more and many who charge less.
-Don’t follow them.
-The most successful photographers photograph a lot and understand the business.
-When a client calls, ask good questions; ask their experience working with professional photographers; what the use of the images will be; get full details about the assignment and, maybe most importantly, ask if they have a budget.
+You will not win every photography opportunity.
+There are always photographers who charge more, and many others who charge less.
+Don’t compete against them.
+The most successful photographers build their brand, and understand the photography business.
+When a client calls, ask good questions; ask about their experience working with professional photographers; find out what will be the use of the images; get full details about the assignment and, maybe most importantly, ask if they have a budget.

 Get Rosh Sillars Free Pricing Check List (Here)